 Upper Traps

-We'll start from the top and work are way down.
+We'll start from the top and work our way down.
 The upper trapezius is primarily responsible for scapular elevation and scapular upward rotation.
 One of the exercises you can do for scapular elevation is shrugs.
 You can use barbells, dumbbells, or even a specialty item called a trap bar.
 One of the misconceptions in the gym is that you need to rotate your shoulders to get a great upper trap workout.
 The truth is, all you need to do is shrug your shoulders straight up, and slowly lower the weight.

 The second movement for the upper traps is scapular upward rotation.
 There are several exercises you can perform to accomplish this movement.
 The exercise with the greatest range of motion is the dumbbell shoulder press.
 You can also perform shoulder presses with barbells.
 To emphasize the traps, and not the deltoids, keep the range of motion above your shoulders.